Located one mile from

 Hiking/ Biking - Bike rentals and tours are available year-round and have proven to be a favorite among visitors.
 Bike to Yaki Point, or along the Scenic Trail.
 Hike along the Rim Trail or brave one of the canyon’s longer hikes, such as the South Kaibab Trail leading down to the Colorado River and campgrounds (2-day high).

-- Visitor Center/Education - There are several visitor centers in the area to get information, including the National Geographic Visitor Center which is home to the World’s most watched IMAX® film ever.
-Grand Canyon - The Hidden Secrets is a spectacular 34 minute film that explores the innermost depths of Grand Canyon, taking viewers to places they could never go all through the startling immersive reality of IMAX®.
+- Visitor Center/Education - There are several visitor centers in the area to get information.
+The Grand Canyon Visitor Center - IMAX Theater - The Hidden Secrets is a spectacular 34 minute film that explores the innermost depths of Grand Canyon, taking viewers to places they could never go all through the startling immersive reality of IMAX®.
 The film moves through time, starting with the mysterious Anasazi who inhabited the Canyon 4,000 years ago, to Major John Wesley Powell’s challenges in conquering the unexplored Canyon and raging Colorado River in 1869.

 Tours - Many ground and air tours are available, suited to different visitors needs.